MisspeledName/miku.gg-Site-Tweaks/README.md

 ## Installing
 To use this userstyle you will need the Stylus browser extention.
-You can find into on how to install it here [https://github.com/openstyles/stylus]
+You can find into on how to install it here. https://github.com/openstyles/stylus